Detachment Focus: Stormlance Task Force (Updated November 15, 2024)

 Playing This Detachment

-While this Detachment was written with White Scars in mind, it’s clearly meant for Space Wolves, who have the melee-focused MOUNTED units to make it really sing.
+While this Detachment was written with White Scars in mind, the reality is that it’s meant for Space Wolves, who have the melee-focused MOUNTED units to make it really sing.
 You absolutely want a unit of Thunderwolf Cavalry with a character rocking the Hunter’s Instincts Enhancement, and a Wolf Lord with Portents of Wisdom isn’t a bad shout, either – in fact, a typical competitive list like the one below won’t shy away from taking three Wolf Lords and three Wolf Guard Battle Leaders, just to get the maximum size on their Thunderwolf Squads.
 When you do this, put Hunter’s Instincts on a Wolf Guard Battle Leader, so you can attach him to a unit with Logan Grimnar on his sled, letting the entire unit benefit.
-What’s changed for the army recently is that Wulfen have dropped in value – at OC 0 their inability to perform actions in Pariah Nexus missions is a bigger liability – and more lists are starting to experiment with alternatives.

 The List - Click to Expand